A Basic Review of Dietary Minerals and A List of Food Sources

 Manganese is an important co-factor in enzyme activation and production and helps to increase amounts of certain enzymatic antioxidants.
 Small amounts of manganese contribute to maintaining healthy bones and cartilage.
 It is also beneficial to nervous system functions and assists in the utilization of vitamin C.

-The Recommended Daily Allowance (RDA) for manganese is 2.3 mg a day for adults, but can be lower or higher depending on one's age and gender.
+The Recommended Dietary Allowance (RDA) for manganese is 2.3 mg a day for adults, but can be lower or higher depending on one's age and gender.

 Sources: alfalfa, bee pollen, cacao, chickweed, coconut water, dandelion, dock, green leafy vegetables, garbanzo bean, kelp, miso, nettles, nuts and seeds, raspberry leaf tea, strawberries, seaweed and tempeh.